 Sirius community was founded in September 1978 by former members of Findhorn Community in Scotland wishing to establish a similar community in their American homeland.
-Its foundation is spiritual, but in a non-sectarian manner that allows for each person to find their own way to the heart of all beingness and reality.
-The shared expression reflects reverence for all Life and willingness to live in accord with this intention as much as possible.
-We thus employ ecologically sustainable methods of living and a consensus-style governance process, striving to honor all that is.
+Its foundation is ‘spiritual’, though non-religious, in that we support and encourage each member and guest to find their own way to the heart themselves and wholeness.
+We share reverence for Life in all forms and stages, and strive to live harmoniously with it using ecologically sustainable methods of food production, energy generation and building methods.

 Below you can find a category for each of the four pillars of our four-fold purpose here at Sirius: spiritual, ecological, communitarian, and educational.

-Our spiritual basis reflects awareness of a Divine Presence underlying all things.
-We regard this Presence of many names as the essence of who we truly are, and as supreme provider of the insight, inspiration and guidance that calls on us to awaken from purely material dreams.
+Our ‘spiritual’ foundation reflects awareness of an underlying presence giving rise to and uniting all things.
+We regard this presence of many names as the essence of who we truly are individually and collectively, and as provider of the insight, inspiration and guidance that calls on us to awaken from purely self-centered material orientations and competitive living strategies.

-In non-sectarian fashion, we access this guidance through individually chosen spiritual practices, an through group meditation processes addressing conflict, decision-making, and governance.
+In non-sectarian fashion, we access this guidance through individually chosen practices, and through group reflection processes addressing conflict, decision-making, and governance.

-Meditation is the essence of our shared practice – the core component of all our major shared processes – often, but not always, also the core component of our individually chosen spiritual practices.
-We thus learn to sit in silence, attending to the universe’s Supreme Intelligence, directly experience its presence as both underlying all things and residing within each of us as unique soul expressions.
+Mindfulness, or reflective meditation practice, is a core component of all our major shared processes – often, but not always, also the core component of our individually chosen inner work practices.
+We thus learn to sit in silence, attending to the universe’s Supreme Intelligence, attempting to directly experience its presence as both underlying all things and residing within each of us as unique soul expressions.
 This experience requires no belief in the religious sense, but only the patience and intent necessary to learn any skill.
 The non-material aspect of reality thereby becomes experientially accessible, and therefore within the realm of that which is directly known.
-This is possible because, as we discover, our own hidden essential nature is precisely of this non-material realm and not of anything material.
+This is possible because, as we discover, our own hidden essential nature is also of this non-material realm.

 Spiritual Support Facilities

 We have several distinct facilities established to support spiritual growth.
-In addition to our Meditation Sanctuary and the Octagon Meeting Room, where we hold daily morning meditation, we have constructed a rustic refuge for personal retreats into the side of a hill only a few minutes walk away through the woods, not far from our other buildings.
+In addition to our Meditation Sanctuary and the Octagon Meeting Room, where we hold regular group meditations, we have a rustic private personal retreat house built into the side of a hill only a few minutes walk away through the woods, not far from our other buildings.
 The Retreat House lacks plumbing and electricity, but the woodstove and candles provide plenty of warmth and light for solo retreatants, who may sleep in separate quarters nearby.
 Because it is built into a hillside, it stays cool even in the summer, and remains quiet except for the sounds of forest wildlife.

 The Phoenix House Labrynth was built over a period of years as a meditative walking tool.
 The arcs and turns were first marked with twigs, ribbons and switches.
 Standing before the entrance before walking into the center, each walker would lift a rock from a pile provided and carry it into the labyrinth for placement. it has now been further decorated with statues and crystals.
 Feelings of profound peace have been reported by many walking its path.